bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [FPS Meter](https://foundryvtt.com/packages/fpsmeter/) - Shows a display at the top right with the current fps.
 - [Tweak Playlist](https://foundryvtt.com/packages/tweakplaylist/) - Make playlists visible only to the GM.
 Allow for random loop delays and random volume adjustments between repeated plays of a sound.
 Also adds color to Play and Stop buttons in playlists.
 - [Forien's Copy Environment](https://foundryvtt.com/packages/forien-copy-environment/) - Allows for copying TXT/JSON list of installed and enabled system/modules and their versions.
-- [Illandril's Chat Enhancements](https://foundryvtt.com/packages/illandril-chat-enhancements/) - Enhances the chat by showing player names in IC messages, replacing actor names with token names, and showing who you are currently speaking as.
-It also simulates hovering over a token when hovering over a chat message associated with a token.
 - [Monster Blocks](https://foundryvtt.com/packages/monsterblock/) - An NPC sheet for FoundryVTT designed to faithfully reproduce the apperance of D&D 5e monster statblocks.
 - [Token Owner Selection Tweak](https://foundryvtt.com/packages/token-owner-selection-tweak/) - Prevents player selection (and therefore vision) from changing if a new token they are the owner of is created.
 [More here](https://www.reddit.com/r/FoundryVTT/comments/iq4kv4/module_fix_vision_going_dark_when_utility_tokens/).
 - [Token Vision Tweaks](https://foundryvtt.com/packages/token-vision-tweaks/) - Provides some tweaks for Token Vision, to allow trading quality for performance, or vice-versa.
 Also provides a fix for a vision issue present in large open maps which may cause tokens to be able to see through distant walls, as well as a Fog-of-War memory leak.
-- [Autocomplete Whisper](https://foundryvtt.com/packages/autocomplete-whisper/) - Foundry VTT module to enhance chat whisper targeting with typeahead suggestions and popup menu of available targets.
-- [Show Notes](https://github.com/shawndibble/foundryvtt-show-notes) - Automatically flag journal notes to show on the map without having to have your players turn it on themselves.
 - [Multilevel Tokens](https://foundryvtt.com/packages/multilevel-tokens/) - Allows you to mark out linked regions on the map.
 Tokens present in the source region will be automatically cloned to the target region, and kept up-to-date with the original, mirroring movement and other changes.

 ## Modules Scheduled for a Re-Review at a Later Date